microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 # How to test your changes

-There are 2 ways to test changes to a template, from simplest to more complicated but more powerful
+There are 3 primary ways to test changes to a template, from simplest to more complicated but more powerful
 1. [Using advanced mode](#using-advanced-mode) - this will only work for you, locally in your browser
 2. [Redirecting the gallery to a github branch](#redirecting-the-gallery-to-a-github-branch) - can work for anyone with the url, as a short term testing solution
+3. [Deploying your own gallery](#deploying-your-own-gallery) - can work for anyone, can add/move items in galleries. most powerful but more setup

 ## Using Advanced Mode
 It is possible to test your changes without merging your content to master.